-Our human capital practices and initiatives are designed to attract, motivate and retain high quality and talented employees across all of our businesses who feel valued, are provided with opportunities to grow, and are driven to succeed.
-We focus on a variety of human capital topics that apply to our workforce, such as compensation and benefits, culture and employee engagement, talent acquisition/development, and diversity and inclusion.
-Over the last few years, oversight of human capital management has also been a greater focus area for our Board of Directors.
+Our human capital practices and initiatives are designed to attract, develop and retain talented employees across all of our businesses around the globe, and ensure they feel valued, are provided with opportunities to grow, and are driven to succeed.
+We focus on a variety of human capital topics, such as compensation and benefits, culture and employee engagement, talent acquisition/development, and diversity and inclusion.
+Over the last few years, oversight of human capital management has also been a key focus area for our Board of Directors.